RIKEN-BCIL/HCPpipelinesNHPmerge/global/templates/NHP_NNP/README.md

   Van Essen, D. C. The nonhuman primate neuroimaging and neuroanatomy project.
   *NeuroImage* 229, 117726 (2021).

-## Please acknowledge the Funding Source
+## Please acknowledge the funding source
 - Papers, book chapters, books, posters, oral presentations, and all other printed and digital presentations of results derived from NHP_NNP data should contain the following wording in the acknowledgments section: